-The companies are jointly conducting research to identify next-generation skeletal muscle activators to be nominated as potential drug candidates, at Astellas' expense.
-Astellas has the exclusive rights to develop and commercialize fast skeletal troponin activators from this research program in non-neuromuscular indications and to develop and commercialize other novel mechanism skeletal muscle activators from this research program in all indications, subject to certain Cytokinetics' co-development and co-promotion rights.
-Astellas will be responsible for the costs associated with the development of all collaboration products, including CK-2127107.
+Under the Amended Astellas Agreement, the parties extended through 2016 their joint research program to identify next-generation skeletal muscle activators to be nominated as potential drug candidates.
+This research will be conducted at Astellas' expense.
+Under the Amended Astellas Agreement, Astellas has exclusive rights to co-develop and commercialize CK-2127107 and other fast skeletal troponin activators in SMA and potentially other indications and other novel mechanism skeletal muscle activators in all indications, subject to certain Cytokinetics' development and commercialization rights.
+Cytokinetics may co-promote and conduct certain commercial activities in the U.S., Canada and Europe under agreed scenarios.

-Under the Astellas Agreement, we retain an option to conduct early-stage development for certain agreed indications at our initial expense, subject to reimbursement if development continues under the collaboration.
-We also retain an option to co-promote collaboration products in the United States and Canada.
-Astellas will reimburse us for certain expenses associated with our co-promotion activities.
+Cytokinetics retains an option to conduct early-stage development for certain agreed indications at its initial expense, subject to reimbursement if development continues under the collaboration.
+Under the Amended Astellas Agreement, Cytokinetics also retains an option to co-promote collaboration products containing fast skeletal muscle activators for neuromuscular indications in the U.S., Canada and Europe, in addition to its option to co-promote other collaboration products in the U.S. and Canada as provided for in the Original Astellas Agreement.
+Astellas will reimburse Cytokinetics for certain expenses associated with its co-promotion activities.
+The Amended Astellas Agreement also provides for Cytokinetics to lead certain activities relating to the commercialization of collaboration products for neuromuscular indications in the U.S., Canada and Europe under particular scenarios.

-In July 2013, we received an upfront payment of \$16 million in connection with the execution of the Astellas Agreement.
-We are eligible to potentially receive over \$24 million in reimbursement of sponsored research and development activities during the initial two years of the collaboration.
-During the three and six months ended June 30, 2014, we recorded \$2.7 million and \$4.8 million, respectively, of license revenue and \$4.2 million and \$9.4 million, respectively, in reimbursement of sponsored research and development activities.
-Based on the achievement of pre-specified criteria, we may receive over \$250 million in milestone payments relating to the development and commercial launch of collaboration products, including up to \$112 million in development and commercial launch milestones for CK-2127107.
-We may also receive up to \$200 million in payments for achievement of pre-specified sales milestones related to net sales of all collaboration products under the Astellas Agreement.
-If Astellas commercializes any collaboration products, we will also receive royalties on sales of such collaboration products, including royalties ranging from the high single digits to the high teens on sales of products containing CK-2127107.
-In addition to these development, commercial launch and sales milestones, we may also receive payments for the achievement of pre-specified milestones relating to the joint research program.
+Cytokinetics received an upfront payment of \$30.0 million in connection with the execution of the Amended Astellas Agreement.
+Also, in conjunction with the execution of the Amended Astellas Agreement, we also entered into a common stock purchase agreement which provided for the sale of 2,040,816 shares of our common stock to Astellas at a price per share of \$4.90 and an aggregate purchase price of \$10.0 million, which was received in December 2014.
+Pursuant to this agreement, Astellas agreed to certain trading and other restrictions with respect to our common stock.
+Concurrently, Cytokinetics earned a \$15.0 million milestone payment relating to Astellas' decision to advance CK-2127107 into Phase II clinical development.
+Cytokinetics is also eligible to potentially receive over \$20.0 million in reimbursement of sponsored research and development activities through December 2016.
+Based on the achievement of pre-specified criteria, Cytokinetics may receive over \$600.0 million in milestone payments relating to the development and commercial launch of collaboration products, including up to \$112.0 million (of which Cytokinetics has now received \$17.0 million) relating to early development of CK-2127107 and for later-stage development and commercial launch milestones for CK-2127107 in non-neuromuscular indications, and over \$100.0 million in development and commercial launch milestones for CK-2127107 in each of SMA and other neuromuscular indications.
+Cytokinetics may also receive up to \$200.0 million in payments for achievement of pre-specified sales milestones related to net sales of all collaboration products under the Amended Astellas Agreement.
+If Astellas commercializes any collaboration products, Cytokinetics will also receive royalties on sales of such collaboration products, including royalties ranging from the high single digits to the high teens on sales of products containing CK-2127107.
+Cytokinetics also holds an option to co-fund certain development costs for CK-2127107 and other compounds in exchange for increased milestone payments and royalties; such royalties may increase under certain scenarios to exceed twenty percent.
+In addition to the foregoing development, commercial and sales milestones, Cytokinetics may also receive payments for the achievement of pre-specified milestones relating to the joint research program.